-In this project we will learn how to interface ultrasonic sensor HC-SR04 with Arduino Uno.
+In this tutorial we will learn how the HC-SR04 ultrasonic sensor works and how to interface it with Arduino Uno.

 The HC-SR04 sensor module typically consists of a small circuit board with two ultrasonic transducers (one for transmitting and one for receiving), a control IC, and a few other components.